Great seafood, sleepy city

-The capital of the same-named state, for most Kuala Terengganu is just a hub town as they travel between the island access points at Merang to the north and Marang to the south (for Pulau Redang and Pulau Kapas respectively).
-If you have time up your sleeve, however, Kuala Terennganu is worth at the very least an overnight stay or for some far longer.
+The capital of the same-named state, for most Kuala Terengganu is just a transit town for those heading to Redang or Kapas islands, but if you have time up your sleeve, Kuala Terennganu is worth at the very least an overnight stay.

 Kuala Terengganu saw a burst of development thanks to oil revenue piling in, and while the couple of towering hotels overlooking the ocean from Jalan Sultan Zainal Abidan may convey an image of industriousness and modernity, at its heart Kuala Terengganu remains a small and decidedly conservative Malaysian town.

 Sitting at the mouth of the Terengganu River, where it empties out into the South China Sea, traditional Kuala Terengganu has a small fishing fleet (though the traditional boat building has largely died out) and not surprisingly the seafood is excellent, especially from the city’s good supply of Chinese restaurants.
 It is also known for handicrafts and desserts, and is home to a somewhat underrated National Museum.
 We liked Kuala Terengganu as a nice place to hang out for a night or two, eating our way around town with a little light sightseeing (there is little risk of overdoing it).

 The annual monsoon that hits the west coast of Peninsular Malaysia peaks between November and February.
 Large seas make boat timetables erratic and flooding can be a serious problem.
 Outside of wet season, expect warm and dry weather, and slightly lower temperatures between December and February.

 Malaysia has quite a few school holidays in addition to nationwide holidays and this means transport, especially long distance buses, can get booked out.
 Across the Muslim fasting month of Ramadan some businesses may close and eating options during the day may be somewhat limited.